ISIS-MCPsych/smart-dev-sandbox/README.md

 need and give as much resources as you can to the remaining server(s).

 ## Configuration
 The sandbox behavior is determined on startup using environment variables.
-These variables are defined in the configuration file called `.env`.
+These variables need to defined in a `.env` configuration file.
+You can create this file by copying the provided `.env.example` file and adding your own `GITHUB_TOKEN` value.
 Once you make changes, you will need to restart the sandbox using `docker-compose down` and `docker-compose up`.
 If you change the used databases (by selecting different HAPI images) you may also have to delete previous containers and volumes as described below.